jhpyle/docassemble/_docs/docker.md

-Note that if you want to install a new version of a [Python] package that may already be installed, you will want to use the `--upgrade` parameter.
+Note that if you want to install a new version of a [Python] package that may already be installed, you will want to use the `--upgrade` and `--force-reinstall` parameters.

 {% highlight bash %}
-pip install --upgrade azure-storage
+pip install --upgrade --force-reinstall azure-storage
 {% endhighlight %}

 To stop using the [Python virtual environment], type the command